R3ITOSv87/jitsi-stress-test/README.md

 # 🚀 Jitsi Meet Stress Test Tool 🎉

-Welcome to this super cool, free-to-use, and open-source stress testing tool for Jitsi Meet, specifically designed to run on Windows operating systems.
+Welcome to this open-source stress testing tool for Jitsi Meet, specifically designed to run on Windows operating systems.
 The tool leverages the power of Selenium and ChromeDriver to simulate a bunch of users joining a Jitsi Meet conference, allowing you to see how your Jitsi Meet server performs under various loads.
 Pretty neat, huh? 😎

 ## 🌟 Features